 Accident, sickness and unemployment insurance (ASU) pays out if you lose your job or become unable to work through illness, injury or redundancy.

-It's often referred to as short term income protection insurance or payment protection insurance, as payouts are restricted so you can only claim for a maximum of 12 to 24 months.
+It's often referred to as short-term income protection insurance or payment protection insurance, as payouts are restricted.
+Typically, you can only make one claim per policy, and the policy will only pay you for 12 months.

-You'll pay a monthly premium for the cover, which rolls over month by month until you cancel the policy or make a claim.
+You’ll pay a monthly premium for the cover, which rolls over month by month until you cancel the policy, fail to make the monthly payments, or make a claim.
 This makes ASU insurance relatively informal and easy to take out.
+But it still makes sense to compare policies, for the amount they will cover, and how much this will cost you each month.

 Income protection gives you longer term cover if you're unable to work for health reasons.

-Similar to ASU, income replacement policies are based on your current earnings, up to a maximum of around 65%, but they don't usually cover redundancy.
+Similar to ASU, income replacement policies are based on your current earnings and pay up to 65% to 70% of that sum, but they don't usually cover redundancy.

-The major difference is that income protection will pay you indefinitely until you can return to your job, find another job or even until you retire.
+The major difference is that income protection will pay out until you can return to your job, find another job or even retire.
+There is no time limit on how long a period this could be, although the insurer is entitled to ask for proof that you are still unable to work.

-Some policies only pay out if you can't perform any work, rather than simply being unable to remain in your existing role.
-More comprehensive policies protect your existing job, but they'll also cost more.
+Some policies only pay if you can't perform any work, rather than simply being unable to remain in your existing role.
+More comprehensive policies protect your existing job, but they cost more.

 Some employers have a sick pay scheme built into their employment contracts, also known as a company or occupational scheme.
 Even if they don't, employers are required by law to give you Statutory Sick Pay (SSP) provided: